LekaKoska/lekakoska/README.md

 ## What I'm Currently Learning
 - Advanced Laravel concepts.
 - Writing effective tests using PHPUnit in Laravel.
-- Deployment of Laravel apps to AWS EC2.
 - Deepening knowledge of network protocols and how they connect with backend development.

 ---